Dark-SRN/ToDo-List/README.md

 ---

 # Functions
-a - Add Tasks To The List With Priorities Tied to Each one r - Remove A Specific Task From The List c - Clears The Entire List v - View The To Do List q - Quits The Program
+a - Add Tasks To The List With Priorities Tied to Each one\n r - Remove A Specific Task From The List\n c - Clears The Entire List\n v - View The To Do List\n q - Quits The Program

 ---